 General admission criteria apply to the course.

 |BUS100||Professional Communication Skills

-(Replaces BUS100 Business Study Skills and BUS106A Intro to Business A)
+(replaces BUS100 Business Study Skills & BUS106A Intro to Business A)

 |ACC100||Introduction to Accounting|